next board meeting: thursday, april 16th at 12:00pm

 Section 8 (Housing Choice Voucher)

-As vouchers become available, eligible households are required to find their own housing in the private market.
-These rentals must meet the program's housing quality standards and landlords must be willing to participate in the program.
-Under the Section 8 program, tenants pay generally between 30-40% of their monthly adjusted income for rent.
+Eligible households that receive a Section 8 Housing Choice Voucher are responsible for finding their own housing in the private market.
+Units must meet the program's Housing Quality Standards, and landlords must be willing to participate in the program.
+Tenants generally pay between 30% and 40% of their monthly adjusted income for rent.

 Households receiving rental assistance must sign a lease for a minimum of one year.
-Only one lease is allowed for a tenant receiving assistance.
-Additionally, whether you remain where you live now or move to a new rental, your housing must meet the following two requirements: The total cost of rent plus utilities must be within subsidy standards and the rental must be in decent, safe, and sanitary condition.
+Only one lease is allowed per household receiving assistance.
+Whether remaining in a current unit or moving to a new rental, housing must meet the following requirements:

-• Pay your share of the rent.
+• Paying your share of the rent on time.

-• Take appropriate care of the property.
+• Taking appropriate care of the property.

-• Respect the rights of others.
+• Respecting the rights of neighbors and others.

 housing Application